-A. Yes.
-For example, the purchase of coal to fuel the power plant are correctly based on energy allocators, as the more coal that is burned, the more electricity that is generated.
-Likewise,

-1 consumables such as those that are utilized as components to operating environmental 2 pollution control technologies are also allocated on the basis of energy, not demand, 3 because these costs are related to the amount of electricity generation, and not to meet a 4 utility's capacity obligations.
-Finally, the cost of pollution allowances, such as NOx 5 allowances, that vary in relation to electricity generation and not to coincident peak 6 demand, and are allocated using energy allocators.
-Coal ash costs that are related to the 7 amount of electricity generation should be allocated in the same manner as other 8 energy-related costs.
+Yes.
+For example, the purchase of coal to fuel a power plant are correctly based on energy allocators, as the more coal that is burned, the more electricity that is generated.
+Likewise, consumables such as those that are utilized as components to operating environmental pollution control technologies are also typically allocated on the basis of energy, not demand, because these costs are related to the amount of electricity generation, and not to meet a utility's capacity obligations.
+Finally, the cost of pollution allowances, such as NOx allowances, that vary in relation to electricity generation and not to coincident peak demand are allocated using energy allocators.
+Coal ash cleanup costs should be allocated in the same manner as these other energy-related costs.